tommccallum/ibmcloud-scripts/docs/ibm_cloud_logging_in/index.md

 ibmcloud target --cf
 ```

 Set your resource group, for an individual account this is normally *Default*.
+For the UHI account this will **NOT** be *Default* but will have been given to you by the delivery staff specifically for your project.

 ```
 ibmcloud target -r Default
 ```